open-canada/UseR/index.md

 2021-04-16:
 - At our weekly Friday's Lunch and Learn R meetups, we started a new series of hands-on ("build from scratch") tutorials focused on developing skills for building your own R packages.
 The objective is to build a variety of useful packages for common use by all, using the codes contributed by the community.
 GC employees and partnerfs, can visit visit [ GCCollab Group](https://gccollab.ca/groups/profile/7855030/friday-lunch-and-learn-r-meet-ups) for more details, notes and recordings from the meetups.
 The key notes and resources from these meetups will also be posted [here](learn2021.md)

+2021-03-26:
+- The deck and video-recording from the seminar  *"Data Engineering with R, R Markdown, Shiny and algorithms"* (by Dmitry Gorodnichy) organized by Statistics Canada for the Applied machine learning for text analysis community of practice are now posted at  <https://gccollab.ca/event_calendar/view/7556628>

 2021-02-27:
 - GC employees, head to [https://gccode.ssc-spc.gc.ca/r4gc](https://gccode.ssc-spc.gc.ca/r4gc) for more resources and codes related to R coding and usage at GC!
 Join us for informal 'Lunch and Learn's meet-ups every Friday at 11:30. - See [GCcollab](https://gccollab.ca/groups/activity/7071541) for more information.